Sanctions used by the school

 Detentions

 These are of varying length and can be set by individual staff as appropriate.
-In addition detentions are also run by the Year group, Departments, the School and the Leadership Team.
-There are also Key Stage Detentions.
+In addition detentions are also run by tutors, the Year Teams, departments and the Leadership Team.
+There are also ‘Key Stage Detentions’ – these are reserved for serious offences which otherwise may reach exclusion threshold.
+They take place between 3pm and 5pm on a Friday.
+Students are given work to complete in all detentions so that time is used purposefully.
+Details on types of detention are provided below.

 Detentions can be given at breaktime, lunchtime or after school.
 They can also be set at other times where this is agreed with parents/carers in advance.